spcourse/complexity/jaccard/contents.md

 By making clever use of existing Python data structures, you can make the code more elegant (simpler and easier to read) and much, much more efficient.

+You are allowed (and expected) to change the functions in the provided code and even change the design of the file fundamentally.
+Your goal is to improve the big O!

 It is possible to make this run very fast (in under a second):

     $ python jaccard.py texts/holmes.txt texts/shakespeare.txt

+> Don't forget to change the comments and docstrings!
+They could certainly be improved.

 ### Step 3: Analyze (again)